 Information for Parents and Carers

-Spring term.
+Summer term.
 Year group - 2

-· Information texts and poetry linked to oceans, seas and the Cutty Sark.
+· Information texts linked to animals

 Handwriting: Please encourage your child to begin to join up their handwriting when completing their homework and any other forms of writing they do such as writing their key words.